mpw-code/Cybersecurity/CompTIA Network+/osi-model.md

 - Layer 5 – Session: Establishes, manages, and terminates communication sessions.
 - Layer 6 – Presentation: Handles data formatting, encryption, decryption, and compression.
 - Layer 7 – Application: Provides network services directly to applications, such as HTTP, DNS, and SMTP.

+Encapsulation     when data goes DOWN the model from 7 (Application) to 1 (Physical).
+De-encapsulation  when data goes UP the model from 1 (Physical) to 7 (Application).